delatbabel/viewpages/README.md

 file based loader although it does a few extra Laravely things such as firing events on load, and using its own CMS classes to do things like loading files (from disk or from cache if they are present) using the Laravel File and Cache facades.
 This was not what I wanted to do at all.

-## Engines

-The Engine class wraps up the functionality of loading and then compiling and then evaluating the compiled template (with the data).
-This all happens in get().

-Evaluating a Twig template needs to be done differently to evaluating a Blade template because the compiled result is not directly executable.

-Note that this is already done in the Engine in TwigBridge.

 ## Handling Blade Directives